typed-ember/ember-cli-typescript/rfcs/1158-type-stability.md

 1. Their release cadence (especially LTS releases) are foundational for this RFC's recommendations for when the *rest* of the ecosystem should move.

-2. Their types are foundational to the types in the rest of the ecosystem, so even with mitigations, any breaking changes to them will have a ripple effect—just as with runtime code.
+2. Their types are foundational to the types in the rest of the ecosystem, so even with mitigations, any breaking changes to them will have a ripple effect -- just as with runtime code.

 3. They generally operate on longer time scales between major releases than other addons in the ecosystem, in part because of cultural norms, but in part also because of the ripple effect mentioned above.